Victorian Labor Party: Pre-selection issues for the 2022 state and federal elections

 As a result of National Executive taking over preselection processes in June 2020, candidates for the 2022 federal and state elections were chosen by the National Executive instead of local rank-and-file members.
 Nominations would be made by factional leaders of the state party.
 The takeover had been criticised by unions and rank-and-file members.
 A coalition of up to 10 unions unsuccessfully challenged the move in Victorian Supreme Court, which in October 2021, ruled it to be lawful.

+Local government

+Labor endorses candidates for a number of local government areas (LGAs) in Victoria, and has done so since at least the 1910s.
+Party members can either by formally endorsed or stand as "non-endorsed, supported candidates" (otherwise referred to as Independent Labor).